Applications for Rapid Access should be made using the EM Rapid Access template.

 Travel and Subsistence

-Travel and subsistence is covered for UK users (normally 1-2 people per visit).
+Travel and subsistence is covered for UK users (normally 1-2 people per visit with a maximum of 3 people per visit).
 Accommodation is at the on-site guest house or nearby.